elotroalex/chiens/_texts/translation.md

 [89]({{site.baseurl}}/chiens/p089.html){:.pagetitle}

-*(At this moment, a vision: in a tropical field, the innenarrable silhouette of The Great Prohibitor trembles and convulses.
+*(At this moment, a vision: in a tropical land, the innenarrable silhouette of The Great Prohibitor trembles and convulses.
 The Herald, "his mouth," is lying under a tree.
 He is snoring.)*

 - {:.sp} The Great Prohibitor.

-- {: .pr} Come on.
-Come on.
-Wake up, mouth, you rude, stupid and sleepy creature.
-What have I done to deserve this mouth?
+- {: .pr} Let's go.
+Let's go.
+Wake up, you rude, stupid, and sleepy creature which wretched destiny imposed on me for a mouth.
 - My mouth
 - Oh, my tardigrade mouth
 - my shame
-- {: .pr} I have a flood of words, of orders, of counter-orders awaiting impatiently in the recesses of my saliva.
+- {: .pr} I have a flood of words, of orders, of counter-orders that hurry and wait in the recesses of my saliva.
 - Come on, hurry up, hurry up.
 The animal snores.
 - Oh, but maybe you do not know who I am.
 I am veto, veto ...
 - No, not a dog bark.
 No, it's veto, veto.